-Citi, meanwhile, is changing its benefit limits on some cards as of July 29.
-Trip cancellation and interruption protection for the Citi Simplicity card will fall from $3,000 per person per trip, with no annual limit, to $1,500 per trip and $5,000 per year, says spokeswoman Jennifer Bombardier.
+Citi, meanwhile, changed its benefit limits on some cards in July 2018.
+Trip cancellation and interruption protection for the Citi Simplicity® Card will fall from $3,000 per person per trip, with no annual limit, to $1,500 per trip and $5,000 per year, according to spokeswoman Jennifer Bombardier.

-Citi is making the changes, she says, “so that we can continue providing key benefits that our customers use and value most at no additional cost.”
+Citi made the changes, she said, “so that we can continue providing key benefits that our customers use and value most at no additional cost.”

-As of Aug.
-26, Chase is eliminating its lost luggage reimbursement and travel accident insurance on its Chase Freedom card and lowering its trip cancellation and interruption coverage, according to The Points Guy.
+In August 2018, Chase eliminated its lost luggage reimbursement and travel accident insurance on its Chase Freedom card and lowering its trip cancellation and interruption coverage, according to The Points Guy.